 Jabberdogs offers private speech and language therapy in Pasadena, CA. We specialize in the following areas:

-Insurance: We now accept both Anthem Blue Cross and Blue Shield of California.
+Insurance: We currently accept both Anthem Blue Cross and Blue Shield of California.
+We will also soon accept Kaiser Permanente.
 For clients with other insurance plans, Jabberdogs will offer assistance by providing reports, therapy insurance codes, etc.